 Save upto Rs 46,800in Tax under section 80 C

-With many speculations and conjectures taking around, let’s have a look at what the new Union Budget is holding for the people of India in the financial year of 2022-2023.
+Let us have a look at what the new Union Budget is holding for the people of India in the financial year of 2024-2025.

-At the beginning of every financial year, the Government of India comes up with a blueprint of how the expenditures and revenues of the country will be taken care of in that year.
-The Finance Minister presents the budget in February so that it can be finalized before the starting of the new fiscal year, that is, April.
-Under Article 112 of the Constitution of India, Union Budget is a detailed statement of the estimated upcoming expenses and revenue sources of the country.
+At the beginning of every financial year, the Government of India comes up with a blueprint of how the expenditures and revenues of the country will be taken care of that year.
+The Finance Minister presents the budget in February so that it can be finalized before the start of the new fiscal year, that is, April.
+Under Article 112 of the Constitution of India, the Union Budget is a detailed statement of the country's estimated upcoming expenses and revenue sources.

-In general, Union Budget is classified into 2 parts:
+In general, the Union Budget is classified into 2 parts:

 The Revenue budget comprises 2 major sub-heads: Revenue receipts and Revenue expenditures.
 On one hand, revenue receipts include:

 Tax revenues: Excise duty tax, income tax, corporate tax, etc.

 On the other hand, revenue expenditures include the day-to-day expenditures incurred by the government for their regular functioning.

 Presented by honorable Finance Minister Nirmala Sitharaman on February 1st, 2024, the following are the key highlights put forth in the 2024 Union Budget.
 There was NO change in the direct and indirect tax structures in the 2024 budget.